-On the page, the NCSC provides resources for court personnel who contemplate triage through the lens of case management, which is a critical step towards simplification, use their search feature for "triage".
+The National Center for State Courts(NCSC) provides numerous resources for court personnel who contemplate triage through the lens of case management, which is a critical step towards simplification, use their search feature for "triage".
 Many of the resources cited are repeated here, but be sure to check the NCSC Information and Resource page for updates (ncsc.org).

 What is Case Triage?
 Differentiated case management (DCM) is the precursor to case triage as different cases are assigned to different tracks based upon case type and complexity.
 Case triage is a more aggressive form of case management that involves the court staff and the litigants.
 By informing litigants early in the process of alternative tracks and processes, the litigant can make the choice as to which method to pursue before the case even begins.
 Once the case is filed the court can direct the litigant to the best method for efficient case processing.